isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Designation Process.md

 <details class="isomer-details">
 <summary>How long will a designated entity be designated for?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Once designated, an entity will remain designated until its designation
+<p>There is no duration tagged to designation.
+The entity will be designated
-is cancelled.
+for so long as it is in the interest of Singapore's national security.
 <br>
 </p>
 <p>Any cancellation of designation will be notified in the <a href="https://www.egazette.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Government Gazette</a>.